THOMASELOVE/2020-432-syllabus/README.md

 # 2020-432-syllabus

-Syllabus for 432 with Professor Love in Spring 2020
+Syllabus for PQHS 432 / CRSP 432 / MPHP 432 with Professor Love in Spring 2020